 Indonesian laws in your pocket.
 Also helps in tutoring.
-Or just put the PDF file of the law if you hate installing app.
+Or just put the PDF file of the law if you hate installing an app.

-I trust this app for real, although sometimes it makes not-so-good decision.
+I trust this app for real, although sometimes it makes a not-so-good decision.
 I can walk around in Bandung without knowing the bus routes.
 Guaranteed.

 For SMS Banking command.
 There are some banks in Indonesia providing this service

 My Call provider app

 Can check my family’s balance.
 Shortcuts to some calling menu.